 The Yinyoo Pro is fine – it is a decent product for the price, but that’s it.
 It’s not going to blow you away.
 That means the Yinyoo Pro can be perfectly good for casual listening and for use with phones while on the move, but nothing more.
 That’s especially true if one chooses the cable that has a remote, as one can also use the headphones to talk on the phone.

 The Yinyoo Pro are good if you want a cheap, replaceable IEM to use on your commute or in those situation where you want some music but you don’t really pay attention to it.
-It is not a product for audiophiles, though.
+It is not a product for audiophiles, that’s for sure.

 The Yinyoo Pro retails for $24.